 This is OFL Coordinator Becky Handforth's blog debut.
 Becky will surely be contributing to our blog regularly.
 In this first post, she reflects on a recent graduation class.
+Some days work doesn’t seem at all like work.
+It seems too fun, too fulfilling, too inspiring to be called a job.
+One of those days was Monday.

 The culmination of every Operation Frontline series is a graduation day, during which we celebrate six weeks of learning, friendships and dedication.
 Throughout each Eating Right adult series, we provide participants with healthy ingredients so they can recreate in-class recipes for their families.
 The hope is that by the end of the series, the participants will have honed some new cooking skills and will be more apt to incorporate healthier meals into their lives.
 This series was no exception.
 We decided to have pot luck on graduation day so the participants could display their cultural backgrounds and kitchen confidence.